cmu-sei/GHOSTS/docs/index.md

 Copyright 2018 Carnegie Mellon University.
 See the [LICENSE.md](https://github.com/cmu-sei/GHOSTS/blob/master/LICENSE.md) file for details.

-[^1]: CERT's Cyber Workforce Development team has a great deal of experience in building ranges, captured in the technical report entitled, [_Foundation of Cyber Ranges_](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=734198).
+[^1]: CERT's Cyber Workforce Development (CWD) team has a great deal of experience in building cyber ranges for training and exercise, captured in the technical report entitled, [_Foundation of Cyber Ranges_](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=734198):material-file-document:.
 The report details the design considerations and execution plan for building high-fidelity, realistic virtual cyber ranges that deliver maximum training and exercise value for cyberwarfare participants.

-[^2]: There is also a [GHOSTS video presentation](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=735300) from FloCon 2021 that provides a general introduction to the framework.
+[^2]: There is also a [GHOSTS video presentation](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=735300):material-video: from FloCon 2021 that provides a general introduction to the framework.

-[^3]: This paper is heavily influenced by our previous paper [_R-EACTR: A Framework for Designing Realistic Cyber Warfare Exercises_](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=505224) which outlines a design framework for cyber warfare exercises.
+[^3]: This paper is heavily influenced by our previous paper [_R-EACTR: A Framework for Designing Realistic Cyber Warfare Exercises_](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=505224):material-file-document: which outlines a design framework for cyber warfare exercises.
 It ensures that designs of team-based exercises factor realism into all aspects of the participant experience.